 This should identify the desired outcomes and intended benefits of remote work, as well as clear definitions of how it is to function.
 The statement should break down duties for each remote team member too.

 For instance, some companies and agencies can’t go fully remote, such as health clinics.
 In such situations, the organization should state which work can be remotely (paperwork, billing, telehealth consultations, etc).

 They say that preparation is the key to success.
 Show your boss how you can prepare workers for success in the remote office.

-Note: The COVID-19 pandemic has forced many organizations to work remotely with little preparation.
+The COVID-19 pandemic forced many organizations to work remotely with little preparation.
 This is a good time to note any obstacles your team has faced.
 Address those challenges when you show your boss how a permanent remote strategy would work.